Termination of enrolment

 Salary is not paid over and beyond the stipulated period of employment, and a postponement of more than three months cannot be expected.

-Two months prior to the expected delivery date, the student and principal supervisor will be notified by the PhD School Secretariat with information on how and when the dissertation is to be submitted.
-If the dissertation is not submitted at the determined date of delivery and postponement has not been sought and granted, the student is notified that enrolment will be terminated.
+Two months prior to the expected submission date, the student and principal supervisor will be notified by the PhD School Secretariat with information on how and when the thesis is to be submitted.
+If the thesis is not submitted at the determined date of submission and postponement has not been sought and granted, the student is notified that enrolment will be terminated.